-Our ESC team is responsible for developing and implementation of sustainability strategy, stakeholder engagement process, materiality assessment, management of material sustainability matters and preparation of sustainability disclosures.
+Our ESC team which consists head from various departments are responsible for developing and implementation of sustainability strategy, stakeholder engagement process, materiality assessment, management of material sustainability matters and preparation of sustainability disclosures.

 Stakeholders Engagement

 Our Group recognises the importance of various stakeholders' concern on sustainability matters, especially in the process of identifying what is deemed material to our Group.
 Engagement with the stakeholders will assist in better understanding on the sustainability expectations that allows our Group to properly plan and implement improvements in those areas deemed most important to all concerned.